Introduction to cloud recognition APIs

 - Health check

-Rest API interface protocol and authentication mechanism
+Rest api interface protocol and authentication mechanism

 CRS API follows standard HTTP REST transmission standards.